I remember my first run after my daughter was born. I cried.

 Ready or not?

 If you’ve determined you’re ready to run, I like the idea of 30 second intervals, alternating walking and jogging).
-If you're unsure that your current fitness program will prepare your body for postpartum running, or your first run felt miserable like mine did, consider the Stronger After Pregnancy Program.
+If you're unsure that your current fitness program will prepare your body for postpartum running, or your first run felt miserable like mine did, consider Stronger After Pregnancy small group or personal training.
 The program will help you recondition your core, realign your body, strengthen muscles weakened by pregnancy, and gradually progress to a more vigorous fitness routine.